 Please Note: You may assign certain employee life insurance benefits and may assign to a health care service provider the right to payment.
-Please contact the accessHR Benefits Contact Center for more information.
+Please contact HR Answers for more information.

 Right to Amend

 JPMorgan Chase & Co. expressly reserves the right to amend, modify (including cost of coverage), reduce or curtail benefits under, or terminate the benefit plans and programs at any time for any reason, by act of the Benefits Executive, other authorized officers, or the Board of Directors.
 In addition, the plans and benefits described in this Guide do not represent vested benefits.